Matheusfmotta/Matheusfmotta/README.md

 ###

-<p align="left">✨ Creating bugs since 2025<br><br>📚 Deepening my knowledge in Back-End Development and API Development, with a focus on Relational Database Modeling, Modern Web Application Development, and Version Control for Team Collaboration.</p>
+<p align="left">✨ Creating bugs since 2025<br><br>📚 Deepening my knowledge in Back-End Development and API Development, I enjoy transforming data and logic into functional tools, applying programming to solve complex problems.
+Currently focused on intensive study of Java (OOP) and Relational Data Modeling (SQL).
+I'm driven to build robust systems and understand API Development.
+Curious and ready to expand my skillset to Python and other languages.
+Proficient in using Git for collaborative version control.</p>

 ###